wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: /docs/zero-to-robot/step-3/images/imaging-your-roborio/roborio-imaging-tool.png

-This tool is used to format and setup an roboRIO-FRC device for use in FRC.
+This tool is used to format and setup a roboRIO for use in FRC.
 Installation instructions can be found :ref:`here <docs/zero-to-robot/step-2/frc-game-tools:Installing the FRC Game Tools>`.
 Additional instructions on imaging your roboRIO using this tool can be found :doc:`here </docs/zero-to-robot/step-3/imaging-your-roborio>`.

 FRC Radio Configuration Utility (Windows Only)
 ----------------------------------------------